 Thinking back on that first list of artists, I wonder if at times they felt old and dried-up, and like an infinitesimal point of energy.
 But then they ultimately decided:

 ‘No, screw that.
 I’m more curious, resilient, and insightful than ever.
 And conditions seem perfect for me to explode outward in a radiant burst of crashing galaxies and stars.’
 Let’s remember this as a rallying cry when we hear of another hot young thing shooting across the sky.
 Because yes, the universe is bright with starlight: 8 million electron volts per cubic meter, in fact.

 But we black holes are too busy to notice, because we’re bending the fabric of time, trapping light rays, curving space around on ourselves, and basically just crushing it–for eternity.

-Amy Talluto is a multimedia artist working in painting, sculpture and collage who lives in Upstate NY and hosts a podcast called “Pep Talks for Artists.”
+About the writer: Amy Talluto is a multimedia artist working in painting, sculpture and collage who lives in Upstate NY and hosts a podcast called “Pep Talks for Artists.”
 This written piece can be listened to as an audio essay in podcast form, as well as many others on Apple Podcasts, Spotify or anywhere you get your podcasts.
 Amy Talluto’s monthly column “Whisperings from the Wormhole” will bring you artist-to-artist pep talks with topics ranging from self-doubt to artists who make work in their kitchens.